Sanglorian/orcus/Orcus Rulebook - current.md

 # Generating Abilities

 Your character can be assigned ability scores in various ways.
-Here are two ways.
+Here are three ways.

 These methods are done *before* ancestry bonuses are applied.